Best Money Market Account Rates on SaveBetter in June 2023

 Withdrawal limits.

-MMAs are considered liquid, which means you can withdraw or transfer funds when needed, without penalty.
-Just keep in mind, some financial institutions may restrict your withdrawals to the six-per-month limit, despite recent changes in Fed rules.
-There are no such restrictions with a money market deposit account you get through SaveBetter.
+MMAs are considered liquid, which means you can withdraw or transfer funds whenever needed without penalty.
+Just keep in mind that some financial institutions may restrict your withdrawals to the six-per-month limit despite recent changes in Fed rules.
+You get no such restrictions with a money market deposit account on Raisin.

 Family spending time out door